< Home

 Looking for something else?

-Case Summary: Aidan Yule (Sands)
+Incident Report: Aidan Yule (Sands)

 Feb 07, 2021

-Aidan Caleb Yule (also known as Aidan Sands), from Dundee, Scotland, was six years old when his parents took him and his three siblings to the Red Lion Holiday Park at Arbroath, Scotland, on Saturday 18 June 2011 (BBC News, June 2011).
+Aidan Caleb Yule (also known as Aidan Sands), from Dundee, Scotland, was six years old when his parents took him and his three siblings to the Red Lion Holiday Park at Arbroath, Scotland, on Saturday, 18 June 2011 (BBC News, June 2011).
 Red Lion Holiday Park was owned and operated by Loch Earn Caravan Parks Limited along with the Seafront Leisure Centre.
 Within three hours of arriving at the park for their family holiday, Aidan would drown in the on-site swimming pool at Seafront Leisure Centre (Beatson, 2016).

-Upon arriving at the holiday park on the afternoon of 18 June, the family had unpacked their bags and decided to use the on-site swimming pool at around 14:45.
+Upon arriving at the holiday park on the afternoon of 18 June, the family unpacked their bags and decided to use the on-site swimming pool at around 14:45.
 Aidan was a non-swimmer and was playing with his brother in the toddler pool whilst his mum Mandy swam in the main pool (BBC News, June 2011; Morris, 2016; BBC News, 2016).
 No lifeguards were provided on the poolside.
 Aidan, who was 1.16 metres tall, made his way from the toddler pool to the 1.2-metre-deep main pool with a pool noodle under his arm (Beatson, 2016; STV News, 2016).

 Aidan and his family entered the main pool at around 15:00 (BBC News, 2016).
 Depute Fiscal Gavin Callaghan later re-told the court the events which followed (BBC News, 2016; Cox, 2016; Archibald, 2012):